 My oldest brother Liam, is supposed to be picking me up from the airport.
 It was quite busy, and there were a tonne of people.
 How was I supposed to look for my brother, who I've never seen before?

-I felt some vibration on my back.
+I stood around idly for a while until, I felt some vibration on my back.
 My phone was ringing.
 I took it out of my back pack and answered the unknown number.

-"Chloe, I'm standing next to the duty free, turn around."said the man.
+"Chloe, I'm standing next to the duty free, turn around." said the man.
 He had a manly and mature voice.

 I followed the man's command and turned to the enormous duty free shop.
 There was a tall guy, about 6'3, he wore a pair of dark trousers, secured with a Louis Vuitton belt.
 His white shirt was clenching his biceps, and the top three buttons were casually open.
 It was neatly tucked in.
 He wore a navy crombie coat.
 His hair was tied at the back, revealing his hard, rock-strong forehead.
 His complexion was quite musculine but overall he was well-built.